 Harrisburg has an active and vibrant Jewish community — if you thought Jewish life in Pennsylvania was limited to Philadelphia and Pittsburgh, you’re in for a surprise.

-Beth El Temple is one of four synagogues in the city of Harrisburg, all within walking distance of each other, and there are three more in the surrounding suburbs.
+Beth El Temple is one of four synagogues in the city of Harrisburg, all within walking distance of each other, and there are several more in the surrounding suburbs.
 Reform, Conservative, Orthodox, Reconstructionist, and Hasidic branches of Judaism are all represented.

 Beyond the synagogues, Harrisburg has: